-REQUIREMENTS FOR SATISFACTORY COMPLETION OF COURSE: Shall have satisfactorily completed 200 clock hours and all Theory hours and Operations, required by Board of Barbering & Cosmetology, with an average grade of "C" (70%) or better.
+REQUIREMENTS FOR SATISFACTORY COMPLETION OF COURSE: Shall have satisfactorily completed 200 clock hours and all Theory hours and Operations, required by Board of Barbering & Cosmetology, with an average grade of "C" (75%) or better.

-GRADUATION REQUIREMENTS: A student is required to complete all theory hours and practical operations described in the program of study course outline, with a minimum GPA of a "C" (70%) or better.
+GRADUATION REQUIREMENTS: A student is required to complete all theory hours and practical operations described in the program of study course outline, with a minimum GPA of a "C" (75%) or better.
 Upon completion of all hours, theory, and practical operations in their program of study, the student will be awarded a School Diploma verifying his/her graduation.
+The institution will conduct a final evaluation to make sure that the student has met the Institution's graduation requirements.